itversity/mastering-emr/12_aws_emr_redshift_integration/AWS EMR Redshift Integration.md

 # AWS EMR Redshift Integration

 Here are the steps need to be followed to validate AWS EMR and Redshift Integration.
+* Add bootstrap script to s3
-* Setup AWS EMR Cluster
+* Setup AWS EMR Cluster with Bootstrap script
 * Create Elastic Ip for Redshift Cluster
 * Setup Redshift Cluster
     * Make sure to choose non production